alexccamargo/nativescript-onepiece3-sample/app/README.md

 # Nativescript Sample - One Piece 3 Pirate Warriors Helper

-This project was create using Nativescript, Angular4, Fontawesome glyphicons and Component Modularization.
+This project was created using Nativescript, Angular4, Fontawesome glyphicons and Component Modularization.

 You can run this project using the command below.